Economics Statistical Services (ESS)

 There are two interconnected primal components to the process of crafting a research question: 1) what is it that you like?
 What calls your attention?
 What general topics or issues are you drawn to: inequality, poverty, environmental issues, health issues, housing issues, economic growth, economic development, etc.; 2) then you may need to ask yourself what do we know, so far, about the issue(s) that matter to you?
 What has academic research revealed about that topic(s)?
 What have been the main findings?
 What are the controversial points?
 What is the consensus about it?
 What is missing?
 To answer all these questions you need to look for academic papers that either address the topic or issue you want to know more about, or academic papers that work on something closer to the topic you want.
 On the latter, let’s say that you are interest on an issue that affects country A, but there is no research done for country A, however, somebody did something similar for country B, you could apply some of that research process to your analysis for country A.

 Researching for academic papers may also help you narrow down your topic, for example if you are interested in a broad topic like inequality but you are not sure exactly what in particular calls you attention to it, it does help to learn more.
-Finding papers on that general topic will show you what sub-topics or angles have caught the attention of other researches and then, maybe one of those sub-topics may also be of interest to you.
+Finding papers on that general topic will show you what sub-topics or angles have caught the attention to other researches and then, maybe one of those sub-topics may also caught your eye.
 Once you found the topic of interest, that same research will show you how they did it: what research questions they asked?
 What data they used?
 Where did they find the data?
 How did they process the data?
 What statistical and/or econometric methods did they use?
 How did they interpret their results?
 What did they conclude?
 What were the limitations of their findings?
 What else needs to be done?

 Princeton University provides a wealth of resources for academic research.